Las Vegas shooting: Remembering the fallen

 Dana Gardner

 Dana Gardner, 52, was with her daughter, Kayla, at the music festival.
-Kayla was uninjured, but her mother died during the attack, KABC-TV reported.
+Kayla was uninjured, KABC-TV reported.

-Gardner has two other children as well, Anthony and Ryan, according to KABC.
+Gardner also has two sons named Anthony and Ryan, according to KABC.

 “We are devastated and still in shock trying to comprehend what happened last night.
 My family and I appreciate the outpouring of love and support and ask for prayers at this time,” Kayla Gardner wrote on Facebook Monday.